Get Started with Snowflake DCM Projects

 Insert Sample Data

 The deployment created the table structures, but they're empty.
-In this step, you'll insert sample data to populate the raw tables and bring the dynamic tables and views to life.
+Now you'll insert sample data to populate the raw tables and bring the dynamic tables and views to life.

 Cleanup